 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
-See "Using NATIVE authentication," "Enabling user authentication," and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+See "Configuring NATIVE authentication," "Configuring user authentication," and "Configuring user authorization" in the Derby Security Guide for more information.
 The database owner can grant access to other users.